tinghanlin/criminal_wall/README.md

 - **video_length**: how many seconds we are recording for each clip
 - **number_of_clips**: how many clips we are recording per time in a sequence

+### video_record_module.py
+- **silence_threshold**: determine what counts as silence.
+For example, -30dB means we consider anything below -30dB as silence.
+In a noisy environment, we can potentially increase this threshold to a higher level like -25dB.
+- **silence_duration**: determine the minimal length of silence.
+For example, 0.1 means we only consider segments that are longer than 0.1 seconds as a silent segment.

 ## What to Install?

 To run this project, you might need to install the following tools.